Options Strategies: Bear Put Spread

 Net Debit Paid

-Maximum loss for this spread will generally occur as underlying stock price rises above the higher strike price.
-If both options expire out-of-the-money with no value, the entire net debit paid for the spread will be lost.
+Maximum loss for the bear put spread strategy will generally occur as underlying stock price rises above the higher strike price.
+If both options expire out-of-the-money with no value, the entire net debit paid for the bearish vertical spread will be lost.

 BEP: Strike Price of Purchased Put - Net Debit Paid